BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 The total consumption reported by the meter for the previous day.

+!!! info

+    This retrieves the data reported directly by the meter which is used to calculate your bill.
+If you have an Octopus Home Mini (or similar), then data reported by this device will not be exposed in this sensor.
+This is to avoid confusion when comparing the data against your bill and to provide consistency between users with and without an Octopus Home Mini.

+!!! warning

+    This data won't necessarily be available at the stroke of midnight.
+This integration has no control of this and is at the mercy of when the data is available by Octopus Energy.

+    Because this sensor only looks at the previous day, if the data takes longer than 24 hours to populate then the sensor will not update.
+This can be determined by looking at the `data_last_retrieved` attribute which indicates when the data was last retrieved.
+For example, if the current day is 02/01/2024, it will look at data for 01/01/2024.
+If the data for 01/01/2024 doesn't populate until 03/01/2024 then the sensor will not update.

+    If your data is always behind, you can adjust the number of days that the sensor looks back by [updating integrations config](../setup/account.md#previous-consumption-days-offset).

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `mpan` | `string` | The mpan for the associated meter |